gcarreno/TestIPScanner/README.md

 An attempt to do a graphical application to scan a range of IPs and some other tools.

+This entry on the [Test 🌟](https://github.com/gcarreno/TestStar) list is inspired by this repository: [IPAvailabilityScanner](https://github.com/vrwallace/IPAvailabilityScanner).

 It implements:
 1. Retrieving the machine's Public IP address from one of these providers:
     - http://ifconfig.me